 Join our physician lead organization that encourages our physicians to build their practice around delivering an exceptional patient experience.

-Comprehensive benefit package exclusively designed for physicians which includes: annual CME dollars, immediate vacation/CME time off, guaranteed salary the first two years, 401K multi-funded account, salary continuation and salary advance option.
+Comprehensive benefit package exclusively designed for physicians which includes: annual CME dollars, immediate vacation/CME time off, guaranteed salary the first two years, 401K multi-funded account, and a generous sign-on bonus.

 For more information contact:

 Gina Haldiman, Recruiter- Physician, Provider & Executive Talent

 At SSM Health, we are driven by a singular Mission: Through our exceptional health care services, we reveal the healing presence of God.
 It's a higher calling that binds us.
 Here, we work together, system and providers alike, to heal the body, mind and spirit of our patients.
 We are united by a shared commitment to serve through faith, humanity, compassionate care and exceptional medicine.

 At SSM Health, diversity, equity and inclusion are integral parts of who we are and a reflection of our Mission and values.
 We believe that workplace diversity is essential to our success.
 We seek to foster awareness and appreciation of diversity among our patients, employees, physicians, providers, customers and communities.

 We are proud to be an Equal Opportunity Employer.
 Qualified applicants are considered for employment without regard to race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity or any other characteristic protected by law.